adaptiverecognition/ldap4j/EXTERNAL-ISSUES.md

 ### Apache Directory Server

+There's no abandon (notice of disconnect), cancel (notice of disconnect), nor fast bind.

 Approx match works like an equality match, while officially it's not even supported.

 There's no fast bind.